uwsampa/coredet/README.md

 ### Known Bugs

 A file is missing from the full distributions (not the srconly distributions).
-That file is benchmarks/parsec/config/llvm-default.bldconf and can be found here.
+That file is benchmarks/parsec/config/llvm-default.bldconf and can be found [here](llvm-default.bldconf) (in this repo).

 The do-asplos10-benchmarks.sh script will fail in meta-benchmark-manager.py with a regular expressions error at line 504.
 That entire block of code was used during local development and should be removed (lines 504-512, starting at “# git revision info”).

 ### Configuration script

-The script we use to setup CoreDet on a new machine can be found here.
+The script we use to setup CoreDet on a new machine can be found [here](setuphost.sh).